 Patients with certain types of chILD may be candidates for a lung or heart-lung transplant.
 Transplants are more often used with adults than children; but, for some forms of chILD, lung transplants are the only treatment that works.

 There are no drugs specifically approved to treat any of the chILD disorders.
 Most of the treatments above treat the symptoms of chILD and not the underlying cause.
-We need more research and clinical trials to help us find effective treatments and eventual cures for all forms of chILD.
+We need more research and clinical trials to help us and eventual cures for all forms of chILD.